 In contrast to DB arrangements, DC schemes can, in theory, offer extensive flexibility.
-In practice, much will depend upon the individual scheme, there can often be a large gap between what the legislation permits and what the scheme provider will allow.
-This is especially the case with older pension arrangements, although again the option of a transfer to a new pension will be available, which could then provide more flexibility.
+In practice, much will depend upon the individual scheme: it is a fact of pensions that there can often be a large gap between what the legislation permits and what the scheme provider will allow.
+This is especially the case with older pension arrangements, although again, the option of a transfer to a new pension will be available, which could then provide more flexibility.